 X-XSS-Protection (legacy)3611.9%Deprecated browser XSS filter; replaced by CSP in modern browsers

-The two most impactful headers -- Content-Security-Policy and Permissions-Policy -- are also the least adopted.
-CSP is the single most effective defense against cross-site scripting (XSS), the most common web vulnerability.
-Yet only 1 in 5 law firm websites uses it.
+The two most impactful headers, Content-Security-Policy and Permissions-Policy, are also the least adopted.
+CSP is the single most effective defense against cross-site scripting (XSS), the most common web vulnerability, yet only 1 in 5 law firm websites uses it.

 The score distribution reveals a stark pattern.
-Sites do not spread evenly across the 0-to-7 range.
+Sites do not spread evenly across the 0 to 7 range.
 Instead, they cluster at the extremes.

 ScoreSitesPercentage